grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Percy reached for some switches on the wall that changed the lighting to night lighting.
 The white lights faded away and red bulbs came on bathing them all in a sanguine glow.
 It wasn't strictly necessary --- night lighting was really to preserve the night-vision for anyone who needed to look through the periscope --- but Percy was of the school that believed in switching to night lighting in any situation where she needed her crew to remain alert.
 The red light served as a constant reminder that the situation was not totally nominal.

 "Keep us close to the seamount."
 Said Percy.
-"It will give us extra cover if they decide to use their fish-finder."
+"It will give us extra cover if they decide to use their active sonar."

 "No reason not to make a tricky operation even tricker."
 Said Hemi.
 "Bastian, are we clear of the traffic abandoning the depot?"